Book of Resolutions: New Developments in Genetic Science

 b.
 We support wide public access to genetic data that do not identify particular individuals, but we oppose using genetic data gathered for purposes other than that to which consent was given.

 c.
-We oppose the discriminatory or manipulative use of genetic information, such as the limitation, termination, or denial of insurance or employment.
+We oppose the discriminatory or manipulative use of genetic information, such as limiting, terminating, or denying insurance or employment.

 a.
 We believe the public has an important policy and financial role in ensuring the continuation of research that furthers the goal of a safe, nutritious, and affordable food supply.

 b.
-We believe that the public should have input into whether a research effort, or its products, will serve an unmet need in food and fiber production and processing.
-We urge United Methodists to be active participants in achieving this accountability in all areas of the world.
+We believe that the public should have input into whether a research effort, or its products, will serve an unmet need in food, fuel, fiber production and processing.

 c.
 We believe that the benefits of research applications should accrue to the broadest possible public, including farmers and consumers.

-We urge that genetically modified crops and genetically engineered or cloned animal products be labeled so that consumers have a choice in which kind of agricultural products they buy.
+2. We urge that genetically modified crops and genetically engineered or cloned animal products be fully tested as new food stuff, and that they be labeled so that consumers have a choice in which kind of agricultural products they buy.

-As stewards of the planet Earth, we should strive to perpetuate all of God's living creations as long as possible.
-We should be concerned not only with the well-being of humans, but also with the wholeness of the rest of creation.
-We should try to maintain ecological balance as God intended.
-Technologies such as genetic engineering can affect ecological balance.
-Genetic technologies must be used carefully to help sustain the planet.
+1. As stewards of the planet Earth, we should be concerned not only with the well-being of humans, but also with the wholeness of the rest of creation.

-We caution that genetically engineered organisms be released into the environment only after careful testing in a controlled setting that simulates each environment in which the organisms are to be used.
+2. We urge that genetically engineered organisms be released into the environment only after careful testing in a controlled setting that simulates each environment in which the organisms are to be used.

-We urge that prior to the release of each organism, plans and procedures be developed to destroy genetically engineered organisms that may cause adverse environmental responses.
+4. Prior to the release of each organism, plans and procedures should be developed to destroy genetically engineered organisms that may cause adverse environmental responses.

-c.
-We call on the church to support persons who must make difficult decisions regarding genetic information related to reproduction.
+2. We call on the church to support persons who must make difficult decisions regarding genetic information related to reproduction.
 We urge that the church support efforts to improve the quality of genetic testing on embryos and fetuses so that accurate information is provided to couples and their doctors about genetic conditions.
-We reaffirm the 1988 General Conference (1988 Book of Discipline, ¶ 71G) position opposing the termination of pregnancy solely for the purpose of gender selection.
+We reaffirm the United Methodist position opposing the termination of pregnancy solely for the purpose of gender selection (2012 United Methodist Book of Discipline ¶ 161J).

-d.
-We urge theological seminaries to offer courses and continuing education events that equip clergy to address theological and ethical issues raised by scientific research and technology.
+3. We urge theological seminaries to include courses and continuing education events that equip clergy to address theological and ethical issues raised by scientific research and technology.

 AMENDED AND READOPTED 2000